Snowdrops – bulbs and species

-These are a bulb that are best planted in clumps for the best display.
-They can be naturalised into lawns, grown in the border at the base of shrubs or deciduous trees, or grown in containers
+These are a bulb that are best planted in clumps for the great display.
+They can be naturalised into lawns, grown in the border at the base of shrubs or deciduous trees, or grown in containers.

-Galanthus bloom in early spring and prefer a humus rich moist soil in part shade.
+Galanthus all prefer a humus rich moist soil in part shade.

 - Light shade.